AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/component-basics.md

     ```

 1. Deploy the changes to a local instance of AEM using the developer plugin or using your Maven skills.

+    >[!NOTE]
+    >
+    > CSS and JavaScript are frequently cached by the browser for performance reasons.
+If you do not immediately see the change for the client library perform a hard refresh and clear the browser's cache.
+It may be helpful to use an incognito window to ensure a fresh cache.

 ## Congratulations! {#congratulations}